 Their first joint CD, “En Hommage Simon Laks,” was issued in 2010 on the EDA label.
 Their second CD, with works by Stravinsky and Shostakovich, appeared in 2011 on AUDITE.
 It received a tumultuous international reception and was nominated for the International Classical Music Awards in 2013.
 Their three CD series “Concert-Centenaire“, that includes works by Albéric Magnard, Rudi Stephan, Louis Vierne and Gabriel Fauré was released in 2016 by Accentus Music.
 The recording of the two Fauré Sonatas was nominated for the 2017 International Classical Music Awards.
 In 2017, the Duo released the CD “Blues, Blanc, Rouge” on the Accentus Music label, which includes the Sonatas of Ravel, Ferroud and Poulenc.

 Judith Ingolfsson and Vladimir Stoupel are the artistic directors of the festival “Aigues-Vives en Musiques” in southern France, which they founded in 2009, as well as the festival “The Last Rose of Summer” in Berlin.
 Since 2017, they curate two concert series: “Duo Plus” at the Mendelssohn-Remise Berlin and “Wednesday at the Institut” at the Institut Français Berlin.
-Beginning the academic year 2018 – 2019, they will be in residence at the Peabody Conservatory of Music.
+Highlights of their 2018/2019 season include appearances at the Konzerthaus Berlin, Les Rencontres musicales de Conques in France, Brookings Harbor Friends of Music, the Curtis Institute of Music and the Peabody Conservatory of the Johns Hopkins University.